Custodial vs Non-Custodial Wallets for Crypto Ownership

 Can I use both custodial and non-custodial wallets?

 Absolutely.
-Many users trade on custodial platforms but store assets long-term in a non-custodial wallet like Velto.
+Many users trade on custodial platforms but store assets long‑term in a non‑custodial wallet, while using velto as a non‑custodial trading interface connected to that wallet.

 What happens if I lose my seed phrase in a non-custodial wallet?